openflighthpc/retype-documentation/Retype_Documentation/cluster_build_methods/standalone_cluster/solo_standalone_profile_config.md

     ```
     Choose label: standalone1
     ```
+    !!!
+    You can clear the current node name by pressing down in the label editor.
+    !!!
     When done editing, press `enter` to save.
 The modified node label will appear next to the ip address and original node label.
     ```
     Select nodes: standalone-login-node.novalocal - 127.0.0.1 (standalone1) (Scroll for more nodes)